Norwalk Sex Crimes Defense Lawyer

 An accusation of a sex crime against a minor can evoke strong emotions in people.
 Because of these emotions, law enforcement and prosecutors can sometimes find it difficult to retain their objectivity.
 In this regard, many innocent people have been investigated, arrested, and even convicted as a result of this rush to judgment.
 Sex crime allegations in Norwalk may begin with a pretext phone call – wherein the alleged victim or undercover law enforcement call the suspect and get them to “admit” to wrongdoing.
 If you are being investigated for a sex crime against a minor, you may receive a phone call from the alleged victim or their friend or family member, trying to get you to admit guilt while a sex crime detective listens in.
 Sometimes, the call will come from an undercover officer.
 Any statements you make during these calls may be used as evidence against you.

-If you are under investigation for a sex crime involving a minor, it is important to refrain from making any statements and immediately contact our experienced Norwalk sex crime defense attorney.
-Our team will work tirelessly to ensure that your rights are protected and that you obtain the best possible outcome.
+If you are under investigation for a sex crime involving a minor, it is important to refrain from making any statements and immediately contact an experienced Norwalk sex crime defense attorney.
+Cyrus will work tirelessly to ensure that your rights are protected and that you obtain the best possible outcome.

 Internet Sex Crimes